 We monitor our investments closely.
 We ensure our reasoning remains valid and, if it isn’t, we return to the discovery phase.

+Fixed income securities are subject to interest rate risks.
+The principal value of a bond falls when interest rates rise and rise when interest rates fall.
+During periods of rising interest rates, the value of a bond investment is at greater risk than during periods of stable or falling rates.
 Bond funds will tend to experience smaller fluctuations in value than stock funds.
 However, investors in any bond fund should anticipate fluctuations in price, especially for longer-term issues and in environments of changing interest rates.

 |Overall Morningstar Rating|

 Category: US OE Fund Intermediate Core Bond (as of 12/31/2019)